 It is notable that the E-M10 II has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the E-M10 II and the A5100 have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the A5100 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony A5100 Manual.
+Further information on the features and operation of the E-M10 II and A5100 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony A5100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 II and the Sony A5100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.